Fake, Spurious or otherwise "Unauthenticated" Brasses

 Because a large number of these spurious brasses have surfaced in the last few years, awareness has obviously been raised, but understandably, many have caused a great deal of consternation.
 Some collectors (who bought brasses from the perpetrators) now realising that some of the brasses in their collections are fakes, have tried to recoup their losses by attempting to unload brasses on the internet, before the inevitable warnings are flashed to members via word of mouth or by email on the membership grapevine.

-During these discussions the author has been asked by several members to give the subject a permanent profile here on our website in the hope that this will further raise their profile, and indeed awareness, and act as a warning to collectors both old and new of something that has dogged the horse brass collecting community far too long now; though the existence of such items are often considered important by analysts of material culture, as indicators of the popularity of a given collecting field.
+During these discussions the author has been asked by several members to give the subject a permanent profile here on our website in the hope that this will further raise awareness and act as a warning to collectors both old and new of something that has dogged the horse brass collecting community far too long now.
+However, the existence of such items is considered important by analysts of material culture, as indicators of the popularity of a collecting field in the time which they were made.

 It may well be argued that any collecting subject has reached its status as a truly popular -and therefore lucrative- pastime when fakes or reproductions begin to appear.
 In other collecting fields this has been a common state of affairs for many years and where there is a known demand/shortfall for a certain popular type of antique or collectable, there are usually a few entrepreneurial types who will quickly identify and supply it.
 Indeed, it is often said that nature abhors a void and so, with human nature being what it is, some spurious brasses should have been an expected, somewhat inevitable outcome.
 Even though most collectors detest them, fakes do have, as strange as this first may seem, an object value entirely of their own.